ur-whitelab/peptidesim/README.md

         ps.rel_dir_name='.'
 ```

-Write a function for getting replica exchange efficiency, this will be used in determining whether to end the simulation
+We will need a function for getting replica exchange efficiency.
+The function is used to extract replica exchange efficiency from log files, which will be used as a criteria for ending replica exchange iterations.
 ```python
 def get_replex_e(ps, replica_number):
     with open(ps.sims[-1].location + '/' + ps.sims[-1].metadata['md-log']) as f: